 Will it spread?

 An idea needs to be worthy of conversation.
-We aim for work that is social media plan worthy.
-Work that is going to be able to be amplified and be interactive and get that extra stretch.
-Success means pulling more people towards the brand and to each other.
+We aim for work that can be amplified and get that extra stretch — pulling more people towards the brand and to each other.
 Beyond a transaction, we want to create platforms for conversation, participation, collaboration and customer growth.
-Very simply, it’s about being useful – creating some kind of value based benefit for people every time you engage with them.
+Very simply, it’s about being useful – creating some kind of value-based benefit from your wellness marketing or healthcare marketing every time people engage with you.

 For more information, contact Dan Jovanovic.